ganimedes96/E-sports/README.md

 <h2 >
 	About the project
 </h2>
 This project was developed the backend with Node with Prisma, database is sqlite, use the Insomnia file to import JSON for test routes.
 He have four routes created:

-- POST: Create Ad /games/:id/ads (:id = gameId)
+# POST: Create Ad /games/:id/ads (:id = gameId)
-- GET: Ad by Game games/:id (:id = gameId)
+# GET: Ad by Game games/:id (:id = gameId)
-- GET: List all games /games
+# GET: List all games /games
-- GET: Discord by Ad /ads/:id/discord (:id = adId)
+# ET: Discord by Ad /ads/:id/discord (:id = adId)

 ## 🚀 Technologies